rfabbri/pavilion-multiview-3d-dataset/README.md

   very powerful computer.

 3d/full/pavillon_barcelone_v1.2-cam-baked-007.blend
-  The file used to render the chair scenes.
+  The file used to render the chair sequences.
 Open the file in blender and click on the timeline to see the video preview on the top-right window.
 To see the camera path, change the scene to sunset.

+3d/full/pavillon_barcelone_v1.2-cam-007.blend
+  The file with a modifiable (unbaked) camera path, for tweaking the chair sequences.
+You can scale, translate and edit the existing path spline to create other ones.

+3d/full/pavillon_barcelone_v1.2-cam-008-outer_sequence-baked.blend
+  The file used to render the outer sequences.
+Open the file in blender and click on the timeline to see the video preview on the top-right window.
+To see the camera path, change the scene to sunset.

+3d/full/pavillon_barcelone_v1.2-cam-008-outer_sequence.blend
+  The file with a modifiable (unbaked) camera path, for tweaking the outer sequences.
+You can just scale, translate and edit the existing path spline to create other ones.

 3d/cropped/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-bounding_box-no_edges-010-002.blend
   cropped version of the scene curves in near a bounding box, to reduce compute load